Neodelf/lecter/README.md

 [![Gem Version](https://badge.fury.io/rb/lecter.svg)](https://badge.fury.io/rb/lecter)

 There are a lot of cases when developers (even if you have much experience) don't know how exactly their commercial application works.
-That gem will help you to understand which code executes per request.
+So main purpose of that gem is to help developers to understand which code executes by request.

 ## :heart: Contributing
 1. Bug reports and pull requests **are welcome**.